 6. Four Seasons Resort, Megève, French Alps

-Situated in Megève in the French Alps, the Four Seasons Megeve is the only hotel located on the slopes of Mont d’Arbois, five minutes from the village centre.
+Situated in Megève in the French Alps, the Four Seasons Megeve is the only hotel located on the slopes of Mont d’Arbois, five minutes from the village center.
 It is the latest addition to one of the most beautiful ski resorts in Europe.

 Megève is superbly pretty but low lying, so be careful when you book.
 This is not a ski resort you want to visit in November or April as you are unlikely to find brilliant conditions, much like the expensive but lovely Gstaad.
 However, Megeve does, however, have direct access to more than 400 km of ski slopes.